DreisbachLab/AllofUs_Pregnancy_Episodes/README.md

 Input data files:

-•	Matcho_term_durations.csv contains data related to various pregnancy or medical terms.
-These term durations can be used to identify health episodes based on their length, categorize them into specific types.
+•	**Matcho_term_durations.csv** contains data related to various pregnancy or medical terms.
+These term durations can be used to identify health episodes based on their length, and categorize them into specific types.

-•	PPS_concepts.csv contains data related to specific concepts associated with pregnancy or prenatal care.
+•	**PPS_concepts.csv** contains data related to specific concepts associated with pregnancy or prenatal care.
 This file serves as a reference for mapping different prenatal tests and procedures to specific gestational timeframes.

-•	Matcho_outcome_limits.csv contains data specifying the minimum number of days required between different pregnancy-related events or categories.
+•	**Matcho_outcome_limits.csv** contains data specifying the minimum number of days required between different pregnancy-related events or categories.
 This file provides guidelines on the minimum allowable time intervals between various pregnancy-related events.

-•	HIP_concepts.csv contains data related to various medical or health concepts that associated with pregnancy.
-This file helps identifying and categorizing different health concepts related to pregnancy.
+•	**HIP_concepts.csv** contains data related to various medical or health concepts that are associated with pregnancy.
+This file helps identify and categorize different health concepts related to pregnancy.

 Python scripts (.py):
-•	ESD.py aims to handle the extraction and processing of specific data related to timing-based concepts, such as visits, conditions, and other relevant medical records.
+•	**ESD.py** aims to handle the extraction and processing of specific data related to timing-based concepts, such as visits, conditions, and other relevant medical records.

-•	HIP.py focuses on pulling outcome-based records, particularly those defined by certain concepts related to health information.
+•	**HIP.py** focuses on pulling outcome-based records, particularly those defined by certain concepts related to health information.

-•	PPS.py is used to process and analyze pregnancy or prenatal care related data, which involves various medical tests or procedures related to pregnancy.
+•	**PPS.py** is used to process and analyze pregnancy or prenatal care related data, which involves various medical tests or procedures related to pregnancy.

-•	HIP_PPS_Merge.py is responsible for merging data from the HIP and PPS datasets.
+•	**HIP_PPS_Merge.py** is responsible for merging data from the HIP and PPS datasets.

-•	HIPPS.py is the main script for the analysis, coordinating the different components (ESD, HIP, PPS) to generate the final dataset.
+•	**HIPPS.py** is the main script for the analysis, coordinating the different components (ESD, HIP, PPS) to generate the final dataset.

 ## Jupyter Notebook (.ipynb)

-•	Full_HIPPS_Episodes.ipynb combines the data from various scripts and files.
+•	**Full_HIPPS_Episodes.ipynb** combines the data from various scripts and files.
 It performs the final steps of analysis and generate the final csv. data named “HIPPS_Pregnancy_Episodes.csv”

-Instruction and license files:
+## Instruction and license files:

 •	README shows specific steps how to identify comprehensive information on pregnancy episodes among people whose sex assigned as “female” at birth.

 •	License describes the terms under which the software and associated documentation files are distributed

-## Data dictionaries for these four csv files
+## Data dictionaries for the four CSV files